 Could this mean that SKQ1 eye drops are a vision hack for otherwise healthy people with healthy eyes?

-That’s hard to say, there has not yet been any human studies done with otherwise healthy people.
+That’s hard to say, there have not yet been any human studies done with otherwise healthy people.

-One of the the initial applications is in these eye drops for those who suffer from dry eyes, that’s the on label application, that’s increasingly being verified in human clinical trials.
+One of the initial applications is in these eye drops for those who suffer from dry eyes, that’s the on-label application, that’s increasingly being verified in human clinical trials.

 To quote from a 2017 Australian paper on SKQ1 as a treatment for optic neuropathy: